auto-mos/AAS-Parser-for-Windows/README.md

  ### Step 5
  * Edit the downloaded files and upload them to the AAS server and Edge Gateway server.

-# 4. How to implement an AAS Model for AAS Solution.
+# 4. How to edit an AAS Model for utilizing this program.
- * Now.
+ ### Step 0
+ * Using the [AASX Package Explorer](https://github.com/admin-shell-io/aasx-package-explorer/releases) provided by [IDTA(Industrial Digital Twine Association)](https://industrialdigitaltwin.org/en/), you can easily create AAS models on Windows operating systems.

+ ### Step 1
+ * Create CloudDataSolution AAS in the AASX Package Explorer.
+ * Then create CloudSolution Submodel and EdgeSolution Submodel.
+The submodels are composed of the following submodel elements.
+ * [Note] Value and valueType of all submodel elements (especially properties) must be filled in.